 Givnish et al. (2005, 2006b) noted that acquisition of net venation, animal-dispersed propagules and tolerance of shady habitats are linked in this group.

 Plant-Animal Interactions.
-McKenna and Farrell (2005, 2006) discuss the diversification of the chrysomelid beetle Cephaloleia on Zingiberales; they also occur on other commelinids and on Cyclanthaceae (see also Staines 2004).
+McKenna and Farrell (2005, 2006) discuss the diversification of the chrysomelid beetle Cephaloleia on Zingiberales; they also occur on some other commelinids and on Cyclanthaceae and Orchidaceae (see also Staines 2004; García-Robledo et al. 2013).
 Both feeding on Zingiberales and specialisation of the larvae and particularly adults on the young, rolled leaves may each have evolved once; the association between the beetles and Zingiberales may date from the very late Cretaceous (Wilf et al. 2000; McKenna & Farrell 2006).
 However, it has been shown that ascribing feeding patterns on fossil material to the activities of hispine beetles in particular is not possible (García-Robledo & Staines 2008), so dating this association is complicated (see also Gómez-Zurita et al. 2007).

-Chemistry, Morphology, etc. The phenol zingerone (C11H14O3) has apparently been isolated from Eocene fossils of the unplaced (other than to order) Spirematospermum; is its presence a synapomorphy for the order (van Bergen & Collinson 1999)?
-The roots tend to have V-shaped aggregations of xylem, with an especially large metaxylem element at the angle (von Guttenberg 1968).
+Chemistry, Morphology, etc. The phenol zingerone (C11H14O3) has apparently been isolated from Eocene fossils of Spirematospermum (see above); is its presence a synapomorphy for the order (van Bergen & Collinson 1999)?
+The roots tend to have V-shaped aggregations of xylem, with an especially large metaxylem element at the angle (von Guttenberg 1968), and although the central stele of Strelitziaceae and Musaceae, with intermingled xylem and phloem occupying more of less the entire central part of the stem, seems very distinctive, careful reading of Tomlinson (1969) shows that other taxa commonly tend to do this.
 Arber (1925) suggests that the cauline vascular bundles are not amphivasal, but I have not checked this against recent anatomical literature.
-Zingiberales often lack vessels in the stem and especially the leaves.
 Koen (2006) noted that Musa and Calathea ornata were unusual in that in all the individuals of these two species that he examined the genetic spiral proceeded in the same direction, although in other plants clockwise and counter-clockwise spirals occurred in equal frequencies.